gasagna/FANN.jl/README.md

 --------------
 A simple form of early stopping to avoid over-fitting has been implemented.
 Suppose, the training and validation datasets `tset` and `vset` are available.
 Then the network can be trained with

-    train!(net, tset, vset; max_epochs=100, desired_error=1e-5, epochs_between_reports, minratio=0.95)
+    train!(net, tset, vset; max_epochs=100, desired_error=1e-5, epochs_between_checks=10, minratio=0.95)

 with the additional optional parameter `minratio` to control early stopping.
 Typically, when over-fitting occurs the error on the training set decreases whereas the error on the validation set increases.
-The ratio between the errors on the training and the validation sets is evaluated every `epochs_between_reports` and if it is smaller then `minratio` the training is halted.
+The ratio between the errors on the training and the validation sets is evaluated every `epochs_between_checks` and if it is smaller then `minratio` the training is halted.

 Prediction
 ----------